Zaid-Ajaj/the-elmish-book/chapters/dev-flow/static-images.md

 ```
 It will not work: the problem comes from the fact that after compiling the project, the source files are turned into a single JavaScript file and the relative paths that were used in the source files wouldn't mean anything at that point to the generated JavaScript bundle because the output file is generated in another directory.

 One solution would be to put the images into the same output directory, the `dist` directory in our template and reference the images in the `prop.src` as if they were relative to the path of the generated JavaScript bundle.
-However, that solution it is not ideal because now all images and other static files have to be included in the output directory while being referenced from multiple source files.
+However, that solution is not ideal because now all images and other static files have to be included in the output directory while being referenced from multiple source files.
 You will easily lose track of which images are used from which files and it becomes a mess.

 Isn't there a way to be able to reference images by their relative path from source files and have it *just work* even after compiling the application?
 Webpack loaders to the rescue!